forrtproject/forrtproject.github.io/content/reversals/reversals.md

 # **All Effects** (*sorted by discipline*)
 ---------------

 You can find a list of all effects we are working on [here](https://docs.google.com/spreadsheets/d/1IY56xdDmoU9VasdE0sry2xvsGFkWPrqbKXAs1Rw-9LA/edit#gid=0).
-To search whether an effect already exists in our collection, use Ctrl-F and a keyword in relation to the effect (e.g. "Macbeth" or "Priming").
-Please note that not all effects are listed here or contain all available information, as this is a work in progress (last site update: 28th of November 2022)
+To search whether an effect already exists in our collection, use Ctrl-F or the search function together with a keyword in relation to the effect (e.g. "Macbeth" or "Priming").
+Please note that not all effects in the spreadsheet are listed below, as this is a work in progress (last site update: 13th of July 2023)

 <br>